-The Minister's determination is requested in relation to a renewal application for an Aquaculture Licence from Cooley Oysters Limited, Muchgrange, Greenore, Co.
+The Minister's determination is requested in relation to an application of an Aquaculture Licence from Cooley Oysters Limited, Muchgrange, Greenore, Co.
 Louth.
-The renewal application is for the culture of pacific oysters using bags & trestles on Site T01/054B totalling 5 hectares on the foreshore in Carlingford Lough, Co.
+The application is for the culture of pacific oysters using bags & trestles on Site T01/119A totalling 3.434 hectares on the foreshore in Carlingford Lough, Co.
 Louth.